 In addition to full-time police officers, the Florissant Police Department employs police officers known as Park Police.
 These are fully commissioned officers who are P.O.S.T. certified and have the same authority as patrol officers.
 All of them have recently retired from law enforcement, and they bring a wealth of experience to the department.
 Two of these officers are assigned to the municipal court as bailiffs.
-The remaining ones are assigned to the Park Police program, which was implemented in 2013 and was very successful in 2020.
+The remaining ones are assigned to the Park Police program, which was implemented in 2013 and is very successful.
 The Park Police program assigns officers exclusively to the parks and recreation centers in the City of Florissant.
-One of the positions was eliminated at the start of the FY2020 City of Florissant Budget Year.
 With the additional use of outdoor spaces to include our many city parks, our Park Police played a vital role in making our parks safe.